How to Write a Thank You Email After an Interview

 This article will help you write a thank you email after an interview that helps you get the job.

 After a lengthy search process, two candidates qualified for the final interview with two vice presidents for a lucrative sales position with an excellent company.

 After the interview, the vice presidents were equally impressed with both candidates and unsure who to hire.
-Then, they received the candidate's thank you after interview email, and one was immediately hired and the other immediately excluded.
-Let's look at the thank you after interview email and examine what worked and what did not.
+Then, they received the candidate's thank you after the interview email, and one was immediately hired and the other immediately excluded.
+Let's look at the thank you after-interview email and examine what worked and what did not.

 Strong example email after interview

 (Neutral, professional email address)

 Sent: Wednesday, July 16, 2022 10:09 PM